hyperledger-archives/sawtooth-docs-archive/generator/source/release/bumper/notes.md

 documentation](https://sawtooth.hyperledger.org/docs/core/releases/latest/) to
 get started.

-The following release notes describe the new and changed features in Hyperledger Sawtooth 1.1 (since release 1.0).
-They have been organized into the following categories:
+This page describes the new and changed features in Hyperledger Sawtooth 1.1 (since release 1.0).
+Information is organized in the following
+categories:

 - [Core](#core): Changes to core Sawtooth components
 - [Consensus](#consensus): Changes to the consensus API, changes to existing